sayalaruano/DengueDrugRep/README.md

 ## **How to set up the environment to run the code?**

-I used [Pipenv](https://pypi.org/project/pipenv/) to create a Python virtual environment, which allows the management of python libraries and their dependencies.
+I used [Pipenv][pipenv] to create a Python virtual environment, which allows the management of python libraries and their dependencies.
 Each Pipenv virtual environment has a `Pipfile` with the names and versions of libraries installed in the virtual environment, and a `Pipfile.lock`, a JSON file that contains versions of libraries and their dependencies.

 To create a Python virtual environment with libraries and dependencies required for this project, you should clone this GitHub repository, open a terminal, move to the folder containing this repository, and run the following commands: